config_rec

 ga_cullings = [2,1]

-optional, a list of sigmas that will be used in subsequent generations to calculate Gauss distribution in the space defined by the size of the data and applied it to the data.
+Optional, a list of sigmas that will be used in subsequent generations to calculate Gaussian low-pass filter applied it to the data.
 In the example given below this feature will be used in first two generations.

-optional, a number indicating at which generation the pcdi feature will start to be active.
-If not defined, and the pcdi feature is active, it will start at the first generation.
+Optional, a number indicating at which generation the partial coherence will start to be active.
+If not defined, and the pc feature is active, it will start at the first generation.

 ga_gen_pc_start = 3